The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 At Pharmacist Support we are contacted by pharmacists whose anxiety has led them to re-check their work to the extent that prescriptions are not leaving the dispensary in a timely manner.

 Pharmacies should have standard operating procedures (SOPs) in place for checking prescriptions to try to ensure that the chances of errors are minimised.
 Pharmacists who want to create additional SOPs could seek help from:

 - an organisation such as the NPA or Numark if their employer is a member

 Most trainees have a good experience but we are contacted by some trainees reporting anxiety and work-related stress.
-Pharmacist Support can help in a number of ways, including arranging to speak to a Listening Friend, or referring to a specialist employment adviser if needed.
+Pharmacist Support can help in a number of ways, including arranging to speak to a Listening Friend, arranging for counselling support through our counselling partnership, or referring to a specialist employment adviser if needed.

 The pre-registration year is the culmination of many years of study and it is important that trainees try to make the most of their training and get as much information and support as possible throughout their training year.